anitab-org/documentation/ways-to-contribute.md

 Help us improve the code and overall quality of our apps.
 Zulip stream: [#quality-assurance](https://anitab-org.zulipchat.com/#narrow/stream/216325-quality-assurance).

 - Verify bugs reported in project issues by reproducing them;
 - Test pull request code and report the results, so we can verify new code is working properly.
-Learn more about our processs here at [quality-assurance.md](/quality-assurance.md);
+Learn more about our processes here at [quality-assurance.md](/quality-assurance.md);
 - Help us document test cases for our apps;
 - Test our apps in production and report bugs through creating issues;
 - Improve our code coverage by writing tests (unit and UI tests).